TheJacksonLaboratory/gtfmerge/README.md

 ---

-For merging one or more GTF2.2 files.
-Can handle many files at once.
-Primarily intended for merging isoform candidate lists from multiple samples.
-Assigns new gene_ids in a sensible and tunable way.
-Assigns transcript_ids sequentially based on gene_ids.
+For merging multiple GTF2.2 files, use `mergegtfs.py`.
+It can handle many files at once.
+It was developed for merging isoform candidate lists from multiple samples.
+It assigns new gene_ids in a sensible and tunable way.
+Then transcript_ids are assigned sequentially based on gene_ids.
 One current limitation is that cross-reference table is not produced.
 This shortcoming will be addressed in a future update:

 ```
 $ ./mergegtfs.py -h